csong202/labAttendanceChecker/README.md

 3) Obtain a csv file that lists all the students in the lab section (see formatting guidelines).

-4) Repeat step 2 but with the file of all students in the lab section.
+4) Put the csv file of all students in the lab section in the `student_files/all_students` directory.
+Ensure that this file is the *only* file in that directory.

 5) Run `app.py`!